 Able Goryu | Nagano Prefecture

-the terrain is also high risk and suitable for advanced climbers.
+the risks are high and the terrain is suitable for advanced skiers.

 Goryu is below the tree line, so you'll be in forest wherever you go.
 One of Goryu's special features is the steep slopes of the broadleaf forest.
 The steep slopes aren't very wide, so each route is narrow.
 The terrain is best suited to advanced skiers.
 It's easy to get lost, and if you fall into a deep valley, there's a high risk of avalanches.
 Therefore, it's absolutely impossible to get lost on the route